littleaj/gdfs/DESIGN.md

     - There’s already a browser component for local file selection.
     - Making a web app allows me to leverage the provided OAuth UI more easily
 3. Directories are not treated as files, i.e. you cannot download, upload, or delete them.
+4. For the simplicity of v1, this won't support "resumable" uploads.
+Therefore, the upload file size is limited to 5 MB.

 ### UX